sjaturner/obd/README.md

 is a PIC and by some misfortune a product was released without locked firmware.
 Since then, cheap clones dominate.

-Connect this to your car OBD port and it talks over a serial interface to your computer.
-Some support Bluetooth connections but as a Linux user that just sounds like one more problem.

 https://cdn.sparkfun.com/assets/learn_tutorials/8/3/ELM327DS.pdf

 That contains all the gory details.

+Some ELM327 devices support Bluetooth connections but as a Linux user that just sounds like one more problem.

 I selected a USB connected variant - when I plug that into my computer it looks like a serial port.
 Internally there's a CH341 serial controller